Sage-Bionetworks-IT/lambda-finops-email-totals/README.md

 current version in [template.yaml](template.yaml).
 Our CI will do the work of deploying and publishing the lambda.

-### Initial Release
+### Initial Deploy

-Some manual verification and testing must be performed with the initial release.
+Some manual verification and testing must be performed with the initial deploy.

 #### Sender Email Verification